Fort Bend County Assault Lawyer

 Facing charges for simple assault or aggravated assault in Texas?
 Get the defense you need by contacting us and calling (281) 232-0505 today!

-In the state of Texas, assault can be considered to be aggravated assault under certain circumstances such as if a deadly weapon was used during the assault or if serious bodily harm was caused.
+In the state of Texas, assault can be considered aggravated assault under certain circumstances, such as if a deadly weapon was used during the assault or if serious bodily harm was caused.

 The possible penalties for aggravated assault in Texas include: